 Stretching will improve joint flexibility but these improvements have not been associated with any benefits to recovery, performance or running economy in the long term.4

-Runners should therefore consider other strategies that will assist them to prepare for and recover well from running.
-A progressive warm up including a gradual increase in intensity prior to harder running efforts or a ‘session’ is recommended.
+Runners should consider other strategies that will assist recovery after running.
+A progressive warm up including a gradual increase in intensity prior to completing harder running efforts or a race is recommended.
 Elite athletes in all running sports implement this practice.

 A typical active warm up for a runner could progress like this:

 - Complete 6-8 dynamic movement drills for a total of 5-10 minutes that will move your joints through full range of movement with particular focus on the lower limbs e.g. walking lunges, leg swings etc.